Arabic vowelized text coming soon.

 Shen renounced reality for the virtual world of the internet spending hours of her time in front of the computer screen.
 We found her doing just this when we visited her at her university hall of residence.
 However, her imagination led her, through an online games’ website, to the south pole whence she returns with a penguin whom she brings up and takes care of.
 She uses her money in her credit card balance to buy food and bath soap for him and also exchanges love and affection with him till he has with time become her bosom buddy 4.

 Shen tells us that she prefers penguins over many of her friends as all of them have their concerns and things that keep them busy.
-At no time are they able to visit her, nor can she visit them; whereas she can call her preferred penguin 5, whenever she wants, with just one mouse click.
+They are unable to visit her nor can she visit them whenever [any of them would like]; whereas she can call her preferred penguin 5, whenever she wants, with just one mouse click.

 Breaking out of Isolation